 Drawn to the nonprofit sector, Ms. Finlinson joined The Leonardo in 2020, a museum in Salt Lake City that combines science, technology and art to inspire creativity and innovation, as the director of finance and business operations.
 In addition to managing all of the museum’s finances, her duties also include meeting with the board, overseeing their event spaces and in-house restaurant, managing their business operations for revenue, aiding in the grant application process, and various other day to day tasks.
 Throughout her work with The Leonardo, Ms. Finlinson has achieved much success due to the speed with which she is able to complete her tasks, something that leads to an increase of opportunities for her to display her skills and grow as a professional.

 Ms. Finlinson loves what she does because every day is different and there is always something she can learn.
 A particularly memorable moment for her was the first time she completed the due diligence process on her own.
 She had no guidance except for her own, which made that first time all the sweeter in its success.
 For her excellence in her career, she was presented with the Global Finance Leader Award by the Global Conference on Insurance & Finance in 2020.
-Married to her husband, David, for many happy years, Ms. Finlinson is the proud mother of two daughters, Isabella and Gabriela, and spends her free time cooking for her family, watching TV and relaxing with her husband, daughters and dog.
+Married to her husband, David, for many happy years, Ms. Finlinson is the proud mother of two daughters, Isabella and Gabriela, and spends her free time cooking for her family, watching TV and relaxing with her husband, daughters and two dogs.